john-papani/Saas-EnergyLive-Ntua/stress-testing/atl/README.md

 Number of threads is set to 50 and loop count is set to 5, which means that for the process of stress testing we suppose we have 5 sessions and in each session 50 different users access our app.

-We conclude that under these conditions atl microservice performs as expected (all endpoints produce Response Code: 200 and are marked with green colour in Apache jMeter).
+We conclude that under these conditions, ATL microservice performs as expected (all endpoints produce ``Response Code: 200`` and are marked with green colour in Apache jMeter).

 Some screenshots are shown below: